From job to job to job, a life lived _ and lost

 She never woke up.

-Inside the vehicle, police found the gas can Fernandes kept behind the back seat, tipped over and leaking.
-Her death was caused by inhaling gas vapors and was accidental, the Union County Medical Examiner would determine.
+The Wawa lot is popular with livery drivers, who stop to nap between airport pickups.
+It wasn't until 3:51 p.m. that a store employee finishing his shift noticed that a woman he'd seen sleeping in a car that morning was still there.
+Inside the vehicle, police found the gas can that Fernandes kept behind the back seat, tipped over and leaking.
+Fernandes' death was caused by inhalation of gas vapors and was accidental, the Union County Medical Examiner would determine.

-Beside the grave, Fernandes' co-worker, Armando Gonzalez, glanced at his watch.
-There was just enough time, he said, to run home, change into his familiar white-and-brown uniform and report for a 3 p.m. shift.
+Standing beside the grave, Fernandes' co-worker, Armando Gonzalez, glanced down at his watch.
+There was just enough time, he said, to run home, change from his slacks and tie into his familiar white-and-brown uniform and report for a 3 p.m. shift.

 "We've got to keep living, you know?"